vmkdaily/vFlux-Stats-Kit/README.md

 <br>

 ## Show measurements
-If a database has not been populated then we will see no results when we query for measurements.
+Let's perform a `SHOW MEASUREMENTS` on the `summary` database.
+If a database has not been populated, then we see no results when we query for measurements.

     PS /home/mike> Invoke-FluxCLI -Database summary -ScriptText 'SHOW MEASUREMENTS' PS /home/mike>